unicode-org/message-format-wg/spec/registry.md

 #### Composition

-When an _operand_ or an _option_ value uses a _variable_ annotated, directly or indirectly, by a `:number` _annotation_, its _resolved value_ contains an implementation-defined numerical value of the _operand_ of the annotated _expression_, together with the resolved options' values.
+When an _operand_ or an _option_ value uses a _variable_ annotated, directly or indirectly, by a `:currency` _annotation_, its _resolved value_ contains an implementation-defined currency value of the _operand_ of the annotated _expression_, together with the resolved options' values.